 iCloud Supports User Workflows

 Say you provide a podcast app.
-A commuter subscribes to a podcast on his iPhone and listens to the first twenty minutes on his way to work.
+A commuter subscribes to a podcast on his iPhone and listens to the first 20 minutes on his way to work.
 At the office, he launches your app on his iPad.
 The episode automatically downloads and the play head advances to the point he was listening to.

 To store state information for the podcast app in iCloud, you’d use iCloud key-value storage.
 To store the architectural drawings in iCloud, you’d use iCloud document storage.

-Three Kinds of iCloud Storage
+Many Kinds of iCloud Storage

 Key-value storage for discrete values, such as preferences, settings, and simple app state.

-iOS apps: iOS App Programming Guide
+App Programming Guide for tvOS

-Mac apps: Mac App Programming Guide
+Mac App Programming Guide